 Europe helped launch the modern solar PV industry, and although the solar revolution has spread far and wide, the continent remains a critical hub for the international developer, engineering, procurement and construction companies that are developing, financing, and installing solar tracker systems around the globe.

-NEXTracker’s European base of operations in Seville, Spain, is an ideal location to provide responsive, real-time customer service to our customers in Spain, Italy, France, Germany and other countries.
-It also lies close to some of the hottest emerging solar markets, such as the Middle East, North Africa, sub-Saharan Africa and the resurgent European utility sector in France and Spain.
+NEXTracker’s European base of operations in Seville, Spain, is an ideal location to provide responsive, real-time customer service to our customers in some of the hottest emerging solar markets, such as the Middle East, North Africa, sub-Saharan Africa and the resurgent European utility sector in France and Spain.
+NEXTracker is bolstering its sales efforts in the region to respond to the renewed growth in PV projects slated to be developed in Europe over the next few years.
+With a greater physical presence in the region, NEXTracker will support the 400 megawatts of solar tracker projects it has won in Spain, the United Kingdom, and Greece.

 Here are some of the projects across the globe that our European customers have developed and built with NX Horizon solar trackers.